 Mr. Bingham’s medical interests historically were pursued largely through the Bingham Associates Fund, now known as the Bingham Program, which developed a program in Boston for the advancement of rural medicine in Maine.
 The Bingham Associates program served as a model worldwide for outreach programs designed to strengthen the quality of health services in smaller communities.
 See www.binghamprogram.org.
 In recent years, the Betterment Fund has collaborated with Bingham Program on several Maine health projects.

-See Qualifications for Betterment Fund Grants and Current Grant Priorities for particulars of what we are currently seeking to fund in these areas.
+See Qualifications for Betterment Fund Grants and Current Grant Priorities for particulars of what we are currently seeking to fund in these areas and other areas of focus.

 As of December 1, 2017, William B. Winship has retired as a trustee of the Betterment Fund, after 40 years of service.
 We celebrate his leadership in expanding the areas of the Fund’s grant making and his dedication to benefiting the residents of Maine.